Detailed Reports Remove Guesswork, Allow Parents to Follow Students’ PE Performance

 - Summary assessment detail reports detailing student progress

 “The difficult thing about parent-teacher conferences with PE is that everything is so physical,” said Portage Central (Mich.)
 PE teacher John Dunlop.
-“We don’t’ do a lot of testing, a lot of writing.
-[Unitl now] there’s not a lot of objective data to share with parents.”
+“We don’t do a lot of testing, a lot of writing. there’s not a lot of objective data to share with parents.”

 PE Assessment Software Links Parents to Students’ Heart Rate Data

 Dunlop began using the IHT Spirit System in 2016-17 and immediately took advantage of the software’s ability to assess student performance based on heart rate.
-Students wear adidas Zone for IHT Spirit wrist heart rate monitors during class.
+Students wear IHT Zone wrist heart rate monitors during class.

 The Spirit System Assessment Measures software analyzes the each student’s data, sending an email immediately after class to student and parent – the first step of engagement, and a step welcomed by parents.